ErichDonGubler/vet-wgpu/README.md

 However, determining who reviewed and merged commits for projects developed on GitHub can take a lot of mouse clicks.
-This repo contains scripts for producing a table of commits, sorted by pull request, with author, reviewer, and committer names, suitable for uploading to Google Sheets, where it can be used by a team to coordinate vetting work.
+This repo contains scripts for producing a table of commits with author, reviewer, and committer names, suitable for uploading to Google Sheets, where it can be used by a team to coordinate vetting work.

 ## Workflow overview